 Meanwhile, fans in Boston headed to the bench where his character Dr Sean Maguire in Good Will Hunting conveyed the beauty and pain of worldly experience and the ‘true happiness’ experienced by being in love.
 "Your move, chief," one fan quoted on the paving in front of the bench, echoing the nickname Sean would sarcastically call his patient.

-The bench used to film Good Will Hunting scenes in Boston Public Garden last night "Sorry guys, I went to see about a girl," another wrote, Damon's line at the film's denouement which proved that Sean's faith in love had rubbed off on him.
+"Sorry guys, I went to see about a girl," another wrote, Damon's line at the film's denouement which proved that Sean's faith in love had rubbed off on him.

 The star’s publicist Mara Buxbaum said Williams had recently been suffering from severe depression.
 Williams, who had struggled with addictions to drink and drugs in the past, had entered a Minnesota rehabilitation centre last month to help him maintain sobriety.